rbcnayak/Python_Project/README.md

 - Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

 - The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 For example:

-○ What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
+     - What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?

-○ Are there differences in ordering habits based on a customer’s loyalty status?
+     - Are there differences in ordering habits based on a customer’s loyalty status?

-○ Are there differences in ordering habits based on a customer’s region?
+     - Are there differences in ordering habits based on a customer’s region?

-## Stakeholders
+## Data

-**Vice President of Marketing**: “We’re always looking into improving our targeting for ad campaigns.”

-**Senior Vice President of Sales**: “We need to know what part of our offering has the lowest market share and why.
-Based on this input, we could improve this sector and boost sales.”

-**Customer**: “I want to receive ads, promotions, and recommendations that are relevant to the products I order regularly.”
+The customer data set was created and included by CareerFoundry for learning purposes.
+The rest is open-source data set from Instacart, “The Instacart Online Grocery Shopping
+Dataset 2017”, accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on <date>.